The latest on COVID-19

 Supporting Dashers in prevention & recovery

-We are shipping more than 1 million sets of free hand sanitizer and gloves to Dashers and are providing guidance to help Dashers stay safe and healthy.
-We are also providing up to two weeks of financial assistance for eligible Dashers in the United States (including Puerto Rico), Australia, and Canada who are quarantined or diagnosed with COVID-19.
+Since the COVID-19 pandemic began, we have shipped more than 5.8 million sets of free hand sanitizer and masks to Dashers and provided guidance to help Dashers stay safe and healthy.
+We also continue to provide up to two weeks of financial assistance for eligible Dashers in the United States (including Puerto Rico), Australia, and Canada who are quarantined or diagnosed with COVID-19.

 Defaulting to no-contact deliveries

 We introduced an update to DoorDash on the web, iOS, and Android that makes no-contact delivery the new default setting for orders.
 At checkout, customers will see “Leave it at my door” as the default drop-off option and can leave additional instructions, such as apartment number or a specific location, to help the Dasher complete the delivery.
 Customers will be reminded upon order arrival to wear a mask if they do need to meet their Dasher in-person to receive their delivery.